fau-is/pdm/README.md

 - HPO: no
 - Metrics: accuracy, precision (macro), Recall (macro) and F1-score (macro)
 - Min. prefix size for prediction: 1
+- Consider end activity: no (because of shift)
+- Validation: 10-fold cross-validation
+- Seed: no